-Now in many ways the mythology, the unreality, the capacity to abstract human relationships and to empty them of solid human meaning and feeling, finds its analogy in the relations between Christians and Jews.
-What we have begun to confront in the relationships between Christianity and Judaism and between Christendom and Jewry is the fact that there is a fundamental ambivalence historically and theologically within Christian teaching and within Christian social practice that has never been confronted before in any serious and systematic way in the past nincteen hundred years of the Christian-Jewish encounter.
-Just as the social revolution of the Negroes blacks today has caused us to confront the race issue in a way that we cannot escape, so certain revolutionary facts of the twentieth century have made the Christian-Jewish confrontation inescapable.
+Now in many ways the mythology, the unreality, the capacity to abstract human relationships and to empty them of solid human meaning and feeling.
+If find analogy in the relations between Christians and Jews.
+What we have begun to confront in the relationships between Christianity and Judaism and between Christiandom and Jewry is the fact that there is a fundamental ambivalence historically and theologically within Christian teaching and within Christian social practice that has never been confronted before in any serious and systematic way in the past nineteen hundred years of the Christian-Jewish encounter.
+Just as the social revolution of the blacks has caused us to confront the race issue in a way that we cannot escape, so certain revolutionary facts of the twentieth century have made the Christian-Jewish confrontation inescapable.

-I believe that the Nazi holocaust and all that that has meant for the Christian conscience, as well as the tremendous needs of a new world of the twentieth century in which Christians and Jews together find themselves increasingly a minority in relation to a non-white, non-Judco-Christian world, are compelling us to confront the deep realities of the relationship between Christians and Jews.
+I believe that the Nazi holocaust and all that has meant for the Christian conscience, as well as the tremendous needs of a new world of the twentieth century in which Christians and Jews together find themselves increasingly a minority in relation to a non-white, non-Judeo-Christian world, are compelling us to confront the deep realities of the relationship between Christians and Jews.
+Fundamentally, Christianity had never made up its mind as to whether it stands in terms of its common patrimony with Judaism and its daily attitudes and relationships and behavior toward Jews.
+We find as we look into the history of the Christian-Jewish encounter for the greater part of the past two millennia that there have been teachings and episodes betokening the greatest of mutual respect and esteem between Christians and Jews.)
 Fundamentally, Christianity has never made up its mind as to where it stands in terms of its common patrimony with Judaism and its daily attitudes and relationships and behavior toward Jews.
-We find as we look into the history of the Christian-Jewish encounter for the greater part of the past two millennia that there have been teachings and episodes betokening the greatest of mutual respect and esteem between Christians and Jews.
+We find as we look into the history of the Christian-lewish encounter for the greater part of the past two millennia that there have been teachings and episodes betokening the greatest of mutual respect and esteem between Christians and Jews.
 Thus, we find St. Athanasius, one of the early Church Fathers at the beginning of the fourth century, who said that "the Jews are the great school of the knowledge of God and the spiritual life of all mankind."
-St. Jerome, who lived in the fifth century and who spent forty years in Palestine where in Caesarea with Jewish scholars and biblical authorities he studied the Holy Scriptures and the Masoretic traditions-and from whom he obtained insights on which be based his translation of the Scriptures into the Vulgate-declared that "the Jews were divinely preserved for a purpose worthy of God."
+St. Jerome, who lived in the fifth century and who spent forty years in Palestine where in Caesarea with Jewish scholars and biblical authorities he studied the Holy Scriptures and the Masoretic traditions--and from whom he obtained insights on which he based his translation of the Scriptures into the Vulgate--declared that "the Jews were divinely preserved for a purpose worthy of God."